 Our selection features only reliable brands, and we strongly advise you to stay away from fakes and flimsy gadgets: you won’t save money in the long-term if you get a bad camera you constantly have to fix or replace.

-That’s why you get the included 12-inch tripod from Ritz Gear so that you can set your camera on a stand.
+At 0.6 pounds total weight, it’s light enough so you can hold it in your hands for hours at a time.
+It also comes with 12-inch tripod from Ritz Gear included so that you can set your camera on a stand.

 Dimensions: 5.16 x 5.39 x 3.9 in

 Specific features: 4K QFHD 30p video, hybrid 8MP post capture, 1-inch 20.1MP MOS sensor, DC Lens 25-400mm, F2.8-4.0, LUMIX DFD focusing, WiFi

 Best use: Outdoor adventures, sports, pretty much anything that you might need a DSLR for

 Description: The Panasonic Lumix FZ1000 Point and Shoot Camera is one of the best hiking cameras you can get since it’s fairly easy to carry and it doesn’t take up a lot of space in your backpack.

 Plus, it’s a very proficient gizmo, with amazing features like good Full HD quality for 30 pixels videos, an 8 megapixels post capture, defocus control, and a good lens for taking clear pictures of your surroundings.
 The included WiFi is also nice for remote image control, so take that into account too.

 Besides, the startup time is next to nil, and your shots can be taken with the speed of light.
 The autofocus is likewise fast and has an increased precision compared to other items on the market.
 The fact that the EVF refreshes fast, and is detailed enough is another perk, making this camera appropriate for indoor use as well.